Google Patents Advanced aims to simplify searching for patents by making it easier than ever.

 An overview of keyword searches

 Everyone begins their online search with a keyword search.
 In the search box, users can type terms and then click the search button to find relevant results.
 Your invention or idea would probably be described using the words you would use to describe it.
 Search terms may not yield a full picture of what might be available since you are not a professional patent agent or attorney.

 Your description keywords must be varied to get the best results.
 Despite the secret keyword combination, much work remains.
 After you have received a reasonable number of results, you can begin digging.
 Discover which patents are relevant to your search by reading the patents themselves.
 Patience and time are required for this.

-Classification of trademarks and patents
+Classification of trademarks and Google Patents

 The US Patent and Trademark Office uses classification systems to narrow down searches.
 Although this technique can be valuable, it can also be overbroad.
 A patent professional, such as an attorney or agent, will need to help you understand how inventions are characterized.
 It is like learning a secret language to understand the features, concepts, and scientific principles.
 You can only search classification systems effectively once you have thoroughly comprehended all possible descriptions.